micmejia/bible-dump/NKJV/Numbers/Num 5.md

 then he shall confess the sin which he has committed.
 He shall make restitution for his trespass in full, plus one-fifth of it, and give _it_ to the one he has wronged.

 ###### 8
-But if the man has no [^b]relative to whom restitution may be made for the wrong, the restitution for the wrong _must go_ to the Lord for the priest, in addition to the ram of the atonement with which atonement is made for him.
+But if the man has no relative to whom restitution may be made for the wrong, the restitution for the wrong _must go_ to the Lord for the priest, in addition to the ram of the atonement with which atonement is made for him.

 ###### 9
-Every offering[^c] of all the holy things of the children of Israel, which they bring to the priest, shall be his.
+Every offering of all the holy things of the children of Israel, which they bring to the priest, shall be his.

 ###### 10
-And every man's [^d]holy things shall be his; whatever any man gives the priest shall be his.' " ## Concerning Unfaithful Wives
+And every man's holy things shall be his; whatever any man gives the priest shall be his.' " ## Concerning Unfaithful Wives

 ###### 11
 And the Lord spoke to Moses, saying,